alinourollahi/fortigate-automation/README.md

 Before running the scripts in this directory, make sure to complete the following steps:

 1. Create an object group named **Malicious_IPs**.
-2. Create a deny policy in your Fortigate firewall with the following settings: (this is recommended setting but you can adjust it to your situation)
+2. Create a deny policy in your Fortigate firewall with the following settings (recommended settings, adjust as needed):
    - Source interface: any
    - Destination interface: any
    - Source: Malicious_IPs
    - Destination: all
    - Action: deny
+3. Create a Fortigate user (REST API Admin) with write access to address objects.

 ### Scripts